nationalarchives/tna-release-process/README.md

 *Patch* version numbers are for interim fixes and bug-fixes – this will be releases that happen mid sprint.

+This is rather loosely based on [semantic versioning](http://semver.org/).

 ## Development process and release preparation:
 * You MUST pull before pushing
 * All development MUST be done in ```feature/``` branches tracking ```develop```.